UMAprotocol/UMIPs/UMIPs/omnibus_priceid_2.md

 https://github.com/basketdao/contracts/tree/main/audits

 This project is currently in Beta testing.
-Additionally, the inclusion of only a single market makes this subject to possible manipulation $UMA holders should evaluate the on going cost and benefit of supporting this asset as a collateral if liquidity concerns are identified.
-UMA holders should take note of the collaterals nature as liquidity, if the collateral changes, or if added robustness(Eg. via TWAPs) are necessary to prevent market manipulation.
+Additionally, the inclusion of only a single market makes this subject to possible manipulation $UMA holders should evaluate the ongoing cost and benefit of supporting this asset as a collateral if liquidity concerns are identified.
+UMA holders should take note of the collaterals nature as liquidity, if the collateral changes, or if added robustness(e.g., via TWAPs) are necessary to prevent market manipulation.

 **BASK**: https://discourse.umaproject.org/u/Hagz48